Jane Ace: Radio days

 Conceived and written by Goodman Ace, Easy Aces graduated within two years from a strictly local show to a network offering (first from Chicago, then from New York).
 When the program was still at KMBC on a local level, the couple was contacted by a sponsor offering to bring them to Chicago for a network show on a trial basis.
 If the ratings for the show were good, the sponsor promised to then begin paying them salaries.
 Ace thought it was a wonderful offer, but Jane did not, saying that if the sponsor considered their show good enough for a network, it was also good enough for a salary.
 She went on to say that they needed $500 per week for their services and no less; the sponsor honored all of Jane's demands.

 Goodman played himself as a put-upon realtor, and Jane played "his awfully-wedded wife" (and used the name Sherwood as her on-air character's maiden name) with an endearing mixture of sweet-natured meddlesomeness and language mangling.
 Her husband once swore that she was a natural malapropper, but in radio character Jane became the unchallenged mistress of the kind of malaprops that (unlike Gracie Allen's "illogical logic") substituted words in seemingly ordinary phrasing and still made perverse sense, after a fashion.
-Hysterical laughter invariably ensued.
+Comical dialog ensued.
 The Aces signed with Educational Pictures to make Easy Aces two reel comedies in 1934.
 Dumb Luck made its debut January 18, 1935, with the couple on the screen in their radio roles.